-IoT app development can unlock tremendous potential within an organization.
+IoT app development can unlock tremendous potentials within an organization.
 Entire industries can be revolutionised by harnessing the power of rapid app development and deployment in IoT contexts.
 And this is not simply about improved operational efficiency and increasing the speed of development.
 The possibilities unlocked by IoT apps can bring results all the way up to product development and pave the way to a new generation of services.
 This is why organizations are seeking to build custom IoT apps and are increasingly looking into application enablement platforms.

 At the same time, building IoT apps is not trivial.
 To be successful, organizations require a breadth and depth of know-how that may be difficult to harvest from local resources.
 You need the capability to extract and store sensor data, and potentially combine IoT data streamed from a smart device with other data to build predictive models, deep learning, and machine learning solutions.
 At all times, you also need specialists who make sure that you build IoT apps that are context-driven and aligned for optimal user experience at all levels.
 This is how IoT application development can quickly become challenging.